 The ship itself gets a nice map, and crucially, there is even some hidden treasure.
 The adventure begins with some nice descriptions and then we get to the phlogiston, the strange ether between stars.
-Two random encounters with the strange inhabitants of this nebulous realm (space ghosts and even cooler, a nebula cloud of spores that burrow into the ship and slowly pupate, creating a sort of alien like scenario if not all of the eggs are found in time) and we approach the huge starheap that contains ancient Penumbra.
+Two random encounters with the strange inhabitants of this nebulous realm (space ghosts and even cooler, a nebula cloud of spores that burrow into the ship and slowly pupate, creating a sort of Alien scenario if not all of the eggs are found in time) and we approach the huge starheap that contains ancient Penumbra.

-Massive two-fisted double-barrelled thumbs up for Penumbra itself, a gigantic disk-shaped megastructure constructed around a sun in a fashion so the entire gigantic super world is perpetually shrouded in twilight.
+Massive two-fisted double-barrelled thumbs up for Penumbra itself, a gigantic disk-shaped megastructure constructed around a sun in such a fashion that the entire gigantic super world is perpetually shrouded in twilight.
 Man what a great setting for adventure.

 The surface is inhabited by the forerunners, distant ancestors of the slave races of the illithids, who have forgotten their origins and whatnot.
 First contact, negotiation and roleplaying is needed to get yourself some sweet ass rumours, though I suppose you could just butcher everyone and cast speak with dead a whole lotta times.
 As expected, the natives have 99 problems and need your help, but at least they are not dicks about it and give you some warriors to assist, all of whom will die almost instantly because they have 1 HD.
 Nevertheless I appreciate the gesture.
 If you swagger around too much with all your magical shit the village thief will attempt to steal it but if you find out and kill him you will be in serious shit with the locals.
 A tiny little detail that adds so much.
 Nice set up too, classic.
 Help us and we will guide you to the ruins where there might be something to help you along further.
 As a matter of fact there are multiple instances in this trilogy where you can get aid in the form of Npcs, usually minor ones.
 Very welcome, and a possible nod to ye olden days when you had retainers galore and your torchbearers would blot out the sun.